 MMTA is a busy organization with many great opportunities for both members and their students.
 However, this also makes MMTA a complicated organism!
 We’re here to help so don’t hesitate to reach out as you get started.
 The best place to look is our Guide to MMTA, offering a welcome letter from our VP Membership and an explanation of what MMTA can do for you and your students.

 To begin with, members of the Membership Committee contact new members and pair them with a mentor.
 Mentors meet with new members to help them get started with MMTA and answer any questions a new member may have.

-An overview of the organization, product catalog, and other materials are mailed from the MMTA to new members 2-4 weeks after they join following confirmation of membership from Music Teachers National Association (MTNA), or upon receipt of a membership application (High School and Junior members only).
+A welcome letter and contest list are mailed from the MMTA to new members 2-4 weeks after they join following confirmation of membership from Music Teachers National Association (MTNA), or upon receipt of a membership application (High School and Junior members only).

 Ready to get students involved in MMTA?
 Select ONE program to begin with - a contest, an exam, or a festival.

 - Read General Rules and Procedures for all MMTA Programs.

 - Read through requirements for the program.
 Purchase or acquire all materials listed.